slackhideo/primal-shallow-water/README.md

 # Primal Shallow Water

-Enhancements for the shallow water drinking from Primal Needs.
+This is a mod for The Witcher 3: Wild Hunt containing my enhancements for the shallow water drinking from stefan3372's Primal Needs.

 To use this mod, you **must have
 [Primal Needs](https://www.nexusmods.com/witcher3/mods/2547)